 Double Pusa Zero Mustard 31: Country's first canola quality Indian mustard variety.
-Improving edible oil scenario Varietal improvement and complementary technologies for oilseeds.
+Improving edible oil Scenario Varietal improvement and complementary technologies for oilseeds.
 Released more than 800 new varieties of mustard, groundnut, soybean etc.; quality seeds being produced in seed hubs and large-scale demonstrations in farmers' field are contributing to the edible oil economy of the country.
-32 Sugar Revolution

 Wide-scale cultivation of extra-ordinary varieties have ushered sugar revolution in India.
-This variety (Co 86032), a dominant one in Maharashtra covering more than 50% area, is tolerant to drought, smut and red rot.
+This variety (Co 86032), a dominant one in Maharashtra covering more than 50% area, is tolerant to drought, smut and red rot. varieties, improved agro-practices, and low cost plant protection measures helped record sugar production.
+It made India not only self-reliant in sugar production but also an exporting country.